GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

 ## Step 6: Protect Actions and Components

-Use React Hook to protect actions and components.
-Your ID Token should have `role` claim. it can be one value like `role: admin` or array like `role: ["admin", "manager"]`, both are valid.
+Use React Hooks to protect actions and components.
+Your ID Token should have a `role` claim.
+It can be one value like `role: admin` or an array like `role: ["admin", "manager"]`, both are valid.
 Check the [Cedarling entities document](https://docs.jans.io/head/cedarling/cedarling-entities/) for more details about role entity creation and usage.

-Below is example of Task React Page:
+Below is an example of Task React Page:

 ```js
 import { useCedarling } from "@/factories/useCedarling";